Bloom-host/BloomDocs/docs/running_a_server/timings.md

 ![img](/running_a_server/timings/1.png)

-Anything in red is using a excess of resources.
+Anything in red is using an excess of resources.
 You can also click the plugins tab to see what plugins are using the most resources on your server.
 ## Alternatives to Timings
 Timings, while a great tool to get an overview of performance at a basic level, might not be the best utility to use for more indepth troubleshooting or performance breakdowns.
 A new and popular alternative that we recommend is Spark.
 Learn more about it [here](/spark).